andyl/jobex/notes/design.md

 V2: External / Community
 - use for CHAOSS community
 - docker deployment for scheduler (application and database)
-- Runner as NPM, Python or Rust Client
+- Runner as NPM, Ruby, Python or Rust Client (publish libs?)

 V3: SAAS
 - User Accounts